Every man and his dog will at some stage produce a helpful ‘how to’ guide for new bloggers. Titles will generally be along the lines of:

 If you enjoy being followed and then ignored by strangers and shouting repeatedly into outer space you’ll love Twitter.

 If you set up a blog page you will get ‘followers’ at the rate of 1 per year on average.
 To further piss you off, Facebook have designed an algorithm meaning that it will only show your posts to your 2 closest family members and 4 random strangers in Asia.
-For £10 a day it might also show it to a further 4 random strangers in the UK, all of whom are likely to be pensioners.
+For £10 a day it might also show it to a further 4 random strangers in the UK.
 If it feels like it.

 If you have a post that does well on Facebook by getting ‘likes’ and ‘shares’ your ‘reach’ will be high.
-While it looks nice, in reality what it means is that as opposed to normal days where your FB post has appeared on the feed of 4 people and only 1 person has bothered reading it, today it has appeared on the feed of 400 people – and a massive 2 people have actually read it.
+While it looks nice, in reality it probably means that as opposed to normal days where your FB post has appeared on the feed of 4 people and only 1 has bothered reading it, today it has appeared on the feed of 400 people – and a massive 2 people have actually read it.
 So today 398 people have found it too shit to click on as opposed to the usual 3.
 Woo.
-And indeed hoo.

-If you enjoy shit memes, virtually no followers, elaborate gender reveals, rants about gender neutral clothing and breastfeeding in public and your posts being shown to no one and clicked on by even fewer you’ll love Facebook.
+If you enjoy shit memes, virtually no followers and your posts being shown to no one and clicked on by even fewer you’ll love Facebook.